Why Adaptive Instruction is Key for Differentiated STEM Learning

 - Students incorrectly calculate the area of rectangles using addition, but they’re immediately reminded, thanks to adaptive feedback, that area requires multiplication.
 The students correct their mistakes with fact practice and advance to more problems.

-Thanks to adaptive learning, teachers can rest confidently long after class is dismissed.
+Thanks to differentiation and adaptive learning with the effective tools, teachers can rest confidently long after class is dismissed.

 Gizmos are virtual math and science simulations that bring powerful new interactive STEM learning experiences to grade 3-12 classrooms.